jeshal17/jeshal17/README.md

 </div>

 ## About Me

-Curious about how things work, why they matter, and who they're for.

-I'm a final-year BCA student exploring **data, analytics, AI and technology**.
 I enjoy learning by experimenting, solving problems, and turning ideas into something useful.

 ## My Toolkit